 The inspection component of the County Plan will utilize the County Sheriff's Department and DNR authorized Level 1 watercraft inspectors when possible.
 In order to conduct authorized watercraft inspections, the County will keep a current Delegation Agreement with the DNR.
 The DNR Watercraft Inspection Program provides the training and authorizes individuals to inspect water-related equipment.
-With the aid of local Lake Associations, it may be possible to provide more inspections at access sites and help educate individuals on the importance of AIS prevention.
+With the aid of local Lake Associations, more watercraft inspections are provided at access sites as well as education to individuals on the importance of AIS prevention.
 Volunteers may be utilized to assist boaters on site, but they do not have authority over boaters.
 A boater may choose to ignore the information provided by the volunteer and launch their boat, potentially introducing new AIS to the lake.
 It is because of this lack of authority that Level 1 authorized watercraft inspectors and peace officers will be the primary avenue for inspections.
 Additional training may be provided to the County Sheriff's Department to ensure that individuals conducting inspections are educated to the most current means of AIS inspection and prevention.